Gunns History, Family Crest & Coats of Arms

 Translation and spelling were non-standardized practices in the Middle Ages, so scribes had only their ears to rely on.
 This was a practice of extremely limited efficiency, and spelling variations in names, even within a single document, were the result.
 Over the years, Gunns has appeared Gunn, Gun, Guinne (Gaelic) and others.

-More information is included under the topic Early Gunns Notables in all our PDF Extended History products.
+Another 50 words (4 lines of text) are included under the topic Early Gunns Notables in all our PDF Extended History products and printed products wherever possible.

 The fertile east coast of what would become US and Canada was soon dotted with the farms of Scottish settlers.
 Some of them remained faithful to the crown and called themselves United Empire Loyalists, while others had the chance to pay back their old oppressors in the American War of Independence.
 That brave spirit lives on today in the highland games that dot North America in the summer.
 Passenger and immigration lists indicate that members of the Gunns family came to North America quite early: Daniel Gunn who settled in Boston in 1651; John Gunn settled in Virginia in 1654; William Gunn settled in Jamaica in 1651; John Gunn settled in Nevis in 1654..